maryanne3/javpassgen/README.md

 # javpassgen
-An application that an employee can use to generate a random password!
+An application to generate a random password!

 # Task & criteria